stefano-rgc/glitch_add_and_remove/README.md

 ![alt text](https://github.com/stefano-rgc/glitch_add_and_remove/blob/master/exemplary_images/remove_glitch.gif)

-Short explanation:
+Short explanation of the figure:

-1.First, it zooms in on the glitch-like feature.
+1. It zooms in on the glitch-like feature.
-2.Second, it selects the interval to be considered for the fit (red curve).
+2. It selects the interval to be considered for the fit (red curve).
-3.Third, it selects the interval to be included from the fit (black vertical lines).
+3. It selects the interval to be included from the fit (black vertical lines).
-4.Fourth, it performs the polynomial fit by selecting a degree and then clicking the button (green curve).
+4. It performs the polynomial fit by selecting a degree and then clicking the button (green curve).

 After closing the windows, the program will prompt the user whether to save the changes and a name to output the new AMDL model.
 The following summary will be displayed on the console: